dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A18: DCE - Phase 1 - Active File Sync Feature Plan
 # Date Created: Cycle 24
 # Author: AI Model
-# Updated on: C30 (Add debugging notes regarding path normalization)
+# Updated on: C44 (Add logic for suppressing auto-reveal after file operations)

 - **Key/Value for A0:**
 - **Description:** Details the requirements and implementation for automatically revealing and highlighting the active editor's file in the custom Data Curation file tree.